CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thedragons.md

 **Additional credits** can be found in the _Middle-earth: The Wizards_ rulesbook (due to space limitations, we were unable to include them here).

 ---

+{: .text-center .text-gamma }
+ANNOTATIONS

+The Rules Archive provides the original published text without modification from errata or official clarifications.
+However, they do have corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
+Such corrections are not annotated.
+Anything in the original text that goes beyond a minor issue is left unaltered and described in these annotations.

 [^dragon-hoard-errata]: From [CRF 15 Complete Errata Listing](/crf/errata#rules-errata): Dragon Rules, Hoards: Change “_Each site with a Dragon automatic-attack (i.e., each Dragon’s Lair) contains a hoard_” to “_Each site which had a Dragon automatic-attack at the beginning of the turn contains a hoard_.”
 [^dragon-multiple-strike-errata]: From [CRF 15 Complete Errata Listing](/crf/errata#rules-errata): Dragons Rules, Characters Facing Multiple Strikes: Change "_are then considered to be canceled_" to "_are then considered to be successful_."